-- TFTs are repeated every month and the dose altered according to the T4 level.
+- TFTs are repeated every six weeks and the dose altered according to the T4 level.
 TSH may remain suppressed for months despite the T4 coming into the normal range and is, thus, unreliable.

 - Once the patient is euthyroid, the dose of carbimazole is reduced until the patient is on the lowest amount necessary to maintain the T4 and T3 within the normal range.

-Increasingly, the first-line treatment in teenagers.
-It is also usually the treatment of choice in relapsed Graves' disease and in those patients with toxic nodular hyperthyroidism:
+This is usually the treatment of choice in relapsed Graves' disease, in poor medication compliance and in those patients with toxic nodular hyperthyroidism:

 - Radioactive iodine is given to the patient as a drink and is taken up by the thyroid gland, leading to destruction of the gland.
 It can take 3-4 months to take effect.

 - Radio-iodine has the advantages that it is relatively inexpensive and a definitive method of treating hyperthyroidism.